zonedrive/Cybersecurity-Portfolio/README.md

 # 🛡️ Cybersecurity Professional Portfolio

-Welcome to my central cybersecurity repository — a curated collection of projects, notes, scripts, and experiments as I progress through my journey from SOC1 foundations to Offensive Security and Malware Analysis.
+Welcome to my central cybersecurity repository — a curated collection of projects, notes, scripts, and experiments as I progress through my journey from SOC1 foundations to Offensive Security.

 ---